 When the headless mode of flight has been triggered, the drone moves in the direction in which the control sticks of the radio controller are moved irrespective of its orientation.
-In normal configuration, the control sticks of the radio controller move the drone in the direction in which the front of the drone is directed.
+In the normal configuration, the control sticks of the radio controller move the drone in the direction in which the front of the drone is directed.

 Have you been facing difficulty while flying your drone in different environmental conditions or in locations thick with people?
 Do you feel that there is no difference between the front and rear ends of a drone?
-If the answer to these couple of questions is in the affirmative, then a drone equipped with headless mode of flight is what you should be looking for.
+If the answer to these couple of questions is in the affirmative, then a drone equipped with the headless mode of flight is what you should be looking for.
 But are you familiar with the headless mode of flight?

 The headless mode of flight is also referred to as Care-free mode and has been designed for inexperienced dronies.

 The novice pilots are not able to discern one end of the drone from another.
 Moreover, it becomes quite complicated to view the drone from the ground when it is airborne.

 A vast majority of beginner drone pilots seems to be troubled when it comes to controlling these little machines.
 They can face difficulties with regard to poor navigation, malfunctioning in alignment, drone crashes and even end up losing their machine.
 However, the advent of headless technology in drone has relieved the pilots of all issues pertaining to poor navigation and assists them in flying their machine like a seasoned expert.

 Some drone pilots are of the view that LED lights might come in handy at this point in time but they should think twice before making such assertion since they are not of much worth on bright sunny days.
 The sunlight renders the LED lights useless and so the probability of the drone crashing into an obstacle increases manifolds.